 The Providence team will compete on March 3, 4 & 5 at the Entertainment and Convention Center in Duluth, Minnesota.
 Check back to get competition results!

-The maintenance bay for the Providence Academy robotics team, Power Amplified #4511, at the Entertainment and Convention Center in Duluth, MN on March 3, 4 & 5, 2022.
+The robot created by the Providence Academy robotics team, Power Amplified #4511, at the Entertainment and Convention Center in Duluth, MN on March 3, 4 & 5, 2022.

 Competition Update